A while ago I admitted neglecting some of my baking books, never giving them a second look, while shamelessly favoring

 20 g toasted hazelnuts, coarsely chopped

-1 egg yolk, mixed with 1 teaspoon water (for glazing)
+egg white, mixed with a bit water (for glazing)

 20 g hazelnuts, finely chopped (for topping)

 In the morning, stir together all soaker ingredients.
 Cover, and leave at room temperature.

 In the evening, mix together with all dough ingredients at low speed (or with wooden spoon), until all flour is hydrated, and rough ball forms.
 Let dough rest for 5 minutes.

 Knead at medium-low speed (or with hand) for 2 minutes, adjusting with a little more water, if needed.
 (Dough should be somewhat sticky.)
 Resume kneading for another 4 minutes.
 (Dough should still be a bit sticky.)

 Transfer dough to a lightly wet or oiled work surface.
 With wet or oiled hands, stretch or pat dough into a rough square.
 Fold like business letter in 3 parts, then repeat the same folds from the left and right side.

 Divide cold dough*) into 10 - 12 equal pieces.
-Shape rolls, or torpedoes, and place them, smooth side up, on parchment lined baking sheet.
+Shape rolls, or torpedoes, and place them, smooth side up, on parchment lined baking sheet (I like using a perforated baking sheet).
 Place hazelnut pieces for topping on a plate.

-Brush rolls with egg wash, and dip in (or sprinkle with) hazelnuts.
+Brush rolls with egg wash, and dip in hazelnuts.
 Gently press nuts down, so that they stick.
-Mist with oil spray, cover, and let proof 45 - 60 minutes, or until rolls have grown 1 1/2 times their original size, and a dimple, poked with your finger, doesn't fill up again.
+Let proof 45 - 60 minutes, or until rolls have grown 1 1/2 times their original size, and a dimple, poked with your finger, doesn't fill up again.

 Preheat oven to 400ºF/200ºC.
 Bake rolls for 12 minutes, rotate 180 degrees, and continue baking for about 13 minutes more, until they are deep golden brown.